Have you ever planned to visit a museum somewhere around the world?

 When we went to the Musical Instrument Museum in Phoenix, my older kids were interested in seeing everything!
 Luca, on the other hand, just learned how to walk and was only interested in climbing on everything!
 Luckily we got there at nap time.
 I strapped him in his stroller and after walking up and down the same corridor for 20 minutes he was out.
 I got a chance to see the rest of the museum with Cosimo and Emma.
 Mind you, the only problem was that it was a Music Museum, so at one point some really loud music played and he was wide awake!

-4. Getting their wild energy out before
+Tip#4 Getting their wild energy out before

-Some kids get into a museum, see lots of space and think it is fair game to go wild and run everywhere.
+Some kids get into a museum, see lots of space, and think it is fair game to go wild and run everywhere.

 How do you get that out of their system?
-By finding a playground or simply letting them run outside of the museum (if there is the space).
+By finding a playground or simply letting them run outside of the museum (if there is space).
 Once they start slowing down, you can finally head inside.
 They will be tired enough that their pace will be much slower and they won’t have any interest in running all over the place.
 This works most of the time!

 Magically everyone gets hungry while they are walking around the museum.
 However many places don’t let you bring drinks or food inside.
 You want to make sure you got that covered!
 The cafes inside aren’t that cheap and might not even have a great selection of food.
 It is best to stop somewhere along the way or bring a packed snack to eat while they are running around outside (point 4).
-I do keep some little snack for the youngest and if he needs it (for sure he will demand food when inside!), I will carefully give it to him when no one is looking.
+I do keep some little snacks for the youngest and if he needs them (for sure he will demand food when inside!), I will carefully give them to him when no one is looking.

 When purchasing your tickets, always ask, if they have any activities for kids.
 For example in my post Visiting a mini world, the kids had to do a little fairy search.
-They each got a flyer with images of five missing fairies, whom were placed in different mini houses all over the museum.
+They each got a flyer with images of five missing fairies, who were placed in different mini houses all over the museum.
 Their job was to find them.
 This spiked their interest and they focused more on what they were seeing.
 To this day they still talk about that museum and how cool all the miniature houses were.
 They still what they saw and not only the fairy search they did!

 If the museum doesn’t offer any activity, maybe you can come up with a creative one yourself.
 For example, if it is an art museum, you could ask them to find every painting that has kids or animals in them.
 In some cases you might want to offer a reward, it does make them work for it even more.
 However if they take it as a game, they might simply be willing to compete between them.
 This will give them the opportunity to go through the whole museum and while doing their little treasure hunt, possibly get more interested.

-7. Be realistic
+Tip#7 Be realistic

-Sometimes there may be museum that just aren’t a good idea to visit as a family.
+Sometimes there may be museums that just aren’t a good idea to visit as a family.
 Instead of spending lots of money to get everyone in and waste the whole time yelling at your kids and making everyone miserable, don’t give up on your dream just change it!

 It might be better to simply go to a park.
-After all you are traveling all together, so you don’t want to waste your time being mad.
+After all, you are traveling altogether, so you don’t want to waste your time being mad.
 But if it is something you really want to see, but not the rest of the family, find a comprise.
 They stay and play and you go visit the museum on your own.
 There is nothing wrong if you go your separate ways for a few hours.
 If both you and your husband though want to see it, then you have to work around other options.

-8. It is ok if you have to speed through it
+Tip#8 It is ok if you have to speed through it

 Sometimes we think that because we spent the money we have to see every corner of the museum.
-However when you have kids with you, this might be challenging.
+However, when you have kids with you, this might be challenging.

 Make sure you see what you came for first.
 If you notice that the kids are getting bored, learn to do the “speed exploration”, which means seeing things at a faster pace.
 I’m sure we have all been there, at least once in our life with kids!
 Realize and accept when it is time to go!

-10. Consider audio tours
+Tip#10 Consider audio tours